Charles Church Developments

-Charles Church Developments Ltd is a British upmarket housebuilding company which is headquartered in York, England.
+Charles Church Developments Limited, trading as Charles Church, is a British upmarket housebuilding company which is headquartered in York, England.
 The company is named after its co-founder Charles JG Church who established the business in 1965.
 After a series of complex restructurings and takeovers, the company has been a subsidiary of Persimmon plc since 2001.

 History

 Foundation

 Church, a civil engineering graduate, started his own commercial contracting company in 1965 called Burke and Church.
 It was set up as a luxurious residential developer in south-east England.
 It built one house in Camberley, Surrey in 1967 and then used the proceeds to build four more houses before expanding further.